What is Telematics? A Complete Guide

 Safety

-Telematics enables fleet managers to give drivers feedback or more of a report and insights on their daily driving habits.
-Feedback can include excessive speed, forceful braking, etc.
+Telematics enables fleet managers to give drivers feedback or more of a report and analytics on their daily driving habits.

 This way, by using data-driven reports to review performance and establish new safety targets, the fleet managers can better guide the drivers and deliver safer operations.